Visitors: Know Before You Go

 Echo Lake Beach opened April 15, and Lakewood Beach opens June 1.
 Sand Beach is open year-round.

 A Park Entrance Pass is required for all locations in Acadia National Park from May 1 to Oct.
 31. Learn more here.

 |TIP: Buy your park entrance pass online at Recreation.gov, print before you arrive at the park, and display it in your windshield while in the park.
 This allows you to avoid lines to purchase the entrance pass in person at the park.|

 The key to a successful and safe visit to Acadia this year is to “know before you go.”
 Some ranger-guided programs have limited capacity, and those that require reservations are expected to fill early.
 Campground capacity has been reduced, and the Island Explorer bus system is running with limited routes and passenger capacities.

 So, it is best to plan ahead.
 Check the Acadia National Park website and state of Maine travel guidelines, and make reservations in advance—especially if you want to drive Cadillac Summit Road.
-You might also want to pack your patience in case you need to adapt your plans as things shift or change, because they surely will.

 Here’s a quick summary of what to expect at Acadia in 2021:

 - Masks and social distancing.
 Consistent with CDC recommendations, people who are not fully vaccinated must continue to wear masks indoors and in crowded outdoor spaces.
 All people, regardless of vaccination status, are required to wear a mask on all forms of public transportation.